Fane-Nathan/CAG-Project/INITIAL.md

 -   **Chat History Management:** Endpoints for logging, retrieving, and managing conversational turns and context.
 -   **Health Checks:** API endpoints to monitor the status and availability of the Redis connection and the server itself.
 -   **Configuration:** The server will read its Redis connection details and other operational parameters from a `settings.json` file, allowing for flexible deployment environments.

+### Frontend Integration (Next.js)

+To provide a user-friendly interface and enable web analytics, a separate Next.js frontend application will be developed.
+This frontend will:
+-   Provide a user interface for interacting with the FastAPI backend (e.g., submitting prompts, displaying LLM responses).
+-   Integrate with Vercel Web Analytics to track visitor and page view data.
+-   Be deployed independently on Vercel.

 ## EXAMPLES: